pr0duce/pr0duce.github.io/_posts/2016-02-09-mapping-arduinos-and-inside-bikes.md

    </div>
 </div>

+This was especially cool because it was running on an Arduino that Colin assembled.
+I'm impressed, but not surprised that he's such a neat solderer.

 Fernando showed off his progress with his
 Jonny-5(node JS)/Arduino/Raspberry-Pi/Wireless/React-Native/iOS light switch.
 It
 is truly a thing to behold.